SSYSteve/Human-behaviour-based-depression-analysis-using-hand-crafted-statistics-and-deep-learned/README.md

 You only need to use MATLAB to open the following files

-spectrum_map_gen.m:          demo for processing more than one data
+demo_extract_feature_select.m:  demo for extracting spectral map and features using the first frequency alignment method (select) in [2]

-spectrum_map_gen_single.m:   demo for processing a single data
+demo_extract_feature_resample.m:   demo for extracting spectral map and features using the second frequency alignment method (resample) in [2]

 # Comments